 (E1) Li,j= L∞,i(1-e-KiAi+ti,j)

 This is parameterized such that Li,j is the length of individual i for the jth recapture, ti,j is the time-at-liberty for individual i for the jth recapture, Ai is the relative age of individual i at tagging (age minus T0), and Ki and L∞,i are the von Bertalanffy growth parameters for the ith individual.
 These Individual parameters were drawn from Gaussian distributions defining the population mean values for K and L∞.
 Uninformative priors were used for all input parameters, using Gaussian, gamma, beta, and uniform distributions following the approach of Zhang et al. (2009).
-The WinBUGS code for performing this analysis is listed in Appendix 1.
+The WinBUGS code for performing this analysis is provided in Appendix 1.

 The model which allowed both the K parameter and L∞ parameter to vary across individuals as described above is henceforth referred to as Model 1.
 Three additional models were run in modified versions of the WinBUGS code.
 Model 2 uses a fixed K parameter while allowing the L∞ parameter to vary across individuals.
 Model 3 uses a fixed L∞ parameter while allowing the K parameter to vary across individuals.
 Lastly, Model 4 uses both a fixed K parameter and a fixed L∞ parameter.
 The term “fixed” in this context does not imply a user-specified constant value, but instead refers to the value that is estimated by the Bayesian modeling approach from a single distribution used to represent the mean growth process across all individuals, hence “fixed”.
 Model 4 would a-priori be most similar to the Fabens approach, with both fixed K and L∞, but with the added feature of estimating ages at initial tagging, Ai, within the Bayesian framework.
-Inclusion of the Ai term represents a significant improvement over prior methods by modeling growth as a function of age, rather than observed length, allowing growth parameters to be compared models using tagging data and length-at-age methods (Wang et al. 1995).
-Model 1 is the presumptive best estimate for opakapaka von Bertalanffy growth curve parameters, since it would allow the most flexible incorporation of individual variability in the parameter estimation process.
+Inclusion of the Ai term represents a significant improvement over prior methods by modeling growth as a function of age, rather than observed length, allowing growth parameters to be compared between models using tagging data and length-at-age methods (Wang et al. 1995).
+Model 1 is the presumptive best estimate for P. filamentosus von Bertalanffy growth curve parameters, since it would allow the most flexible incorporation of individual variability in the parameter estimation process.